egorovsa/isomorphic-react-mvc/README.md

 ```
 node dist/server/server.js

-//or if you have pm2
+// or if you have pm2

 pm2 start pm2.json
 ```